Bannon battling prosecutors who won’t dismiss his case after Trump’s pardon

 The U.S. attorney’s office declined to comment further about its request to keep Bannon’s case pending.
 A response to Bannon’s motion is expected in two weeks.
 It is not clear when the judge is expected to rule on the matter.

-Bannon’s attorney Robert Costello argued in the motion that the U.S. attorney’s office has already begun treating the case as if Bannon were no longer part of it.
-Prosecutors reminded Costello of his obligation to return or destroy evidence already received in the pretrial document sharing process known as discovery, and Bannon has stopped receiving new discovery materials that his alleged accomplices are receiving.
+Bannon’s attorney Robert Costello argued in the motion that the U.S. attorney’s office is already treating the case as if Bannon were no longer part of it.
+Prosecutors reminded Costello of his obligation to return or destroy evidence received in the pretrial document-sharing process known as discovery, and Bannon has stopped receiving new discovery materials that his alleged accomplices are receiving.

-Costello said the dismissal is being sought because a pardon “means that Mr. Bannon will never be brought to trial” and that as a person who has not been convicted, Bannon “is presumed by the Constitution to be an innocent man.”
+Costello said the dismissal is being sought because a pardon “means that Mr. Bannon will never be brought to trial” and because, as a person who has not been convicted, Bannon “is presumed by the Constitution to be an innocent man.”

 “The presumption of innocence can only be removed by a conviction which will never happen in this case,” Costello added.
 “The only purpose of an indictment is to apprise an individual of the charges against him or her, and to bring that defendant to trial based upon those charges.”

-In the case of Flynn, U.S. District Judge Emmet Sullivan rejected the Justice Department’s request to dismiss, but indicated there was no other option but to do so once Trump stepped in with a clemency order.
+In the case of Flynn, U.S. District Judge Emmet Sullivan rejected the Justice Department’s request to dismiss but indicated there was no other option but to do so once Trump stepped in with a clemency order.
 “Because the law recognizes the President’s political power to pardon, the appropriate course is to dismiss this case as moot,” the judge said at the time, according to an account in Bannon’s motion.

 Similarly, a federal court in Florida dismissed a gun case against rapper Lil’ Wayne, whose real name is Dwayne Carter.
 Trump pardoned Carter along with dozens of others on his final day in office.
-Ken Kurson, a friend of Trump’s son-in-law Jared Kushner and another person to receive a pardon for his stalking case in Brooklyn, saw the matter wiped from the docket without argument.
+Ken Kurson, a friend of Trump’s son-in-law Jared Kushner and another person to receive a pardon — in a stalking case in Brooklyn — saw the matter wiped from the docket without argument.

 Bannon was arrested in August and accused of defrauding supporters of “We Build the Wall,” a private effort ostensibly intended to raise money to build an imposing barrier along the U.S.-Mexico border — Trump’s signature campaign promise in 2016.
-Bannon was accused of profiting over $1 million while conveying to contributors that the entirety of the funds collected would support the wall construction.
+Bannon was accused of pocketing more than $1 million while conveying to contributors that the entirety of the funds collected would support wall construction.
 He had pleaded not guilty.

-The organization’s founder, Air Force mveteran Brian Kolfage, is still expected to stand trial, along with co-defendants Andrew Badolato and Timothy Shea.
+The organization’s founder, Air Force veteran Brian Kolfage, is still expected to stand trial, along with co-defendants Andrew Badolato and Timothy Shea.
 They also have pleaded not guilty.